SlopHobbyist/craft-launcher/README.md

 - One-click modpack installation for users
 - Update checking for mod changes

+## Distribution / Bundling

+You can bundle a pre-configured Minecraft setup (mods, options, servers.dat, etc.) with your launcher release.

+1. Create a folder named `bundled` in the project root.
+2. Place any files you want physically copied to the user's `data` folder inside `bundled`.
+    - Example: `bundled/mods/example-mod.jar`
+    - Example: `bundled/options.txt`
+3. Run the build script (`./build_releases.sh`).

+The build script will automatically copy everything from `bundled/` into the `data/` folder of the built application.
+Use this to distribute "ready-to-play" modpacks.

 #### 3. **Client-Side Anticheat**
 - Robust anticheat system running on client
 - Prevent common hacks/cheats